The categories of children’s information that we collect, hold and share include:

-- Legitimate interests: we will occasionally use email to notify you of an excursion, a reunion, or a summer camp, or an extra-curriculum course cause you harm.
-We will not use your data with third-parties – except those with whom we have, or have had, a relationship and only if this data is essential to deliver our school’s services.
+- Legitimate interests: we will occasionally use email to notify parents of an excursion, a reunion, or a summer camp, or an extra-curriculum course.
+We will not use parents’ data with third parties except those with whom we have, or have had, a relationship and only if this data is essential to deliver our school’s services.

 # Collecting children’s information

-While most of the children’s information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-To comply with the GDPR, we will inform you whether you are required to provide certain children’s information to us or if you have a choice in this.
+While most of the children’s information parents provide to us is mandatory, some of it is provided to us on a voluntary basis.
+To comply with the GDPR, we inform parents whether they are required to provide certain children’s information to us or if they have a choice in this.

 # Use of photographs

-We take and use photos from your children (with your permission) for use in our website.
-Furthermore, we will share photos with the parents of your child’s class, for use in journals and to display around the school.
-All photos are deleted from the camera and tablet once shared with you.
+We take and use photos from the children (with the parent’s permission) for use in our website.
+Furthermore, we will share photos with the parents of their child’s class, for use in journals and to display around the school.
+All photos are deleted from the camera and tablet once shared with the parents.

 # Storing children’s data

 We are required to hold children’s data for a reasonable period of time after children have left the school.
-Your data will be held securely and will only be accessible by staff who are authorised to do so.
+Their data is held securely and will only be accessible by staff who are authorised to do so.